nreinig3/job-matcher-webapp/README.md

 It's surprisingly the the Doc2Vec model performed worse than the more simple TF-IDF, which could mean that the Doc2Vec model is truly worse, or perhaps this particular test wasn't a good way to evaluate model performance.
 Assuming the test is accurate, it's likely that the quality of the "most similar" job selections would improve if we implemented the BQML textembedding-gecko@002 model.

 ### Future Work:
 This project served as a great opportunity to familiarize myself with machine learning and natural language processing algorithms, and to build an end-to-end web application prototype.
 By addressing a key pain point in the job search process, I believe this tool could find wide usage among job searchers.
-In the future, I'd like to develop my own version of this project and improve its performance in the following ways:
+In the future, I'd like to further develop the project in the following ways:
 * Use user A/B testing to determine the optimal visualization style and level of interactivity
 * More in-depth comparisons of the "most similar" jobs
 * Try implementing BQML's textembedding-gecko@002 model in the web app, since it appears more accurate than Doc2Vec